 Facts and Stats

-According to the American Cancer Society, in the United States in 2019, an estimated 29,570 new cases of prostate cancer are expected to be diagnosed among African American men and an estimated 5,350 African American men are expected to die from prostate cancer.
-The lifetime expectancy of developing prostate cancer is 1in 7 for African American men compared to 1 in 9 for Non–Hispanic white men.
+According to the American Cancer Society, 41,600 new cases of prostate cancer are expected to be diagnosed among African-American men in 2022, with an estimated 6,040 African-American men expected to die of the disease.
+The lifetime expectancy of developing prostate cancer is 1 in 7 for African American men compared to 1 in 9 for Non-Hispanic white men.
 The lifetime risk of dying from prostate cancer is 1 in 25 for African American men compared to 1 in 45 for Non-Hispanic white men.
-Mortality rates also vary by geographic location, with Mississippi having the highest death rate from prostate cancer for African American men at 49.9 per 100,000 for the years 2012 through 2016.
-By comparison, during the same time period, New York State had a mortality rate of 36.9 per 100,000, New Jersey had a rate of 44.4 per 100,000, and Arizona had a rate of 28.3 per 100,000.

 Keys to Addressing Prostate Cancer in the African American Community: Education and Screening

-Education and screening play critical roles in addressing the health disparity related toprostate cancer – and prostate cancer, in general.
-It is essential that African American men are aware of their increased risk of developing and dying of prostate cancer and that they take steps that may help lower their risk, including getting to and staying at a healthy weight, exercising regularly, eating a healthy diet, avoiding tobacco, and limiting alcohol consumption.
-It is also important for African American men to know the medical history of close family members (i.e.,father, brother, son).
+Education and screening play critical roles in addressing the health disparity related to cancer – and prostate cancer, in general.
+It is essential that African-American men are aware of their increased risk of developing and dying of prostate cancer and that they take steps that may help lower their risk, including getting to and staying at a healthy weight, exercising regularly, eating a healthy diet, avoiding tobacco, and limiting alcohol consumption.
+It is also important for African-American men to know the medical history of close family members (i.e., father, brother, son).
 Having a close family member who was diagnosed with prostate cancer (particularly at an early age) may increase a man’s risk of developing the disease.